Mark02-2012/YTPlus_by_Mark02/README.md

 # YTPlusM
-A fork on an incredible enhancer for YouTube on iOS, featuring over hundred customizable options with more tweaks than the original <a href="https://github.com/dayanch96/YTLite">YouTube Plus.</a>
+A fork of an incredible enhancer for YouTube on iOS, featuring over hundred customizable options with more tweaks than the original <a href="https://github.com/dayanch96/YTLite">YouTube Plus.</a>

 <strong>The pre-built ipas updates will be published in 5-48 hours (variable)</strong>